bhanuc/dazer/README.md

 Dazer
 =====

-A mimimal Koa.js Hackathon Starter (currently in alpha phase).
+A mimimal Koa.js Hackathon Starter .

 To Use: